t9md/atom-vim-mode-plus/README.md

   ]
 ```

-### Flash effect not appear on cursor-line, occurrence-marker is not displayed on cursor-line too.
+### Flash effect does not appear on cursor-line, occurrence-marker is not displayed on cursor-line either.

-This is because of syntax-theme you are using.
+This is because of the syntax-theme you are using.
 See [this tips on Wiki](https://github.com/t9md/atom-vim-mode-plus/wiki/TIPS#flash-effect-not-appear-on-cursor-line-occurrence-marker-is-not-displayed-on-cursor-line-too).

 ### Surround not work